vargonis/telegpt/Discovery.md

 ### Use

 Add your bot (via the Bot's username from step 1) as a contact in Telegram.
 Start messaging it to interact with it.
 Note that chat history is not submitted to the OpenAI API.
-Thus, each message is answered to in a fully independent manner.
+Thus, each message is answered to in an independent (non-contextual) manner.

 Visit [https://github.com/vargonis/telegpt](https://github.com/vargonis/telegpt) for the source.